Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 A standard loss function for training an embedding model is the Triplet Loss (TL).
 Given three examples -- the anchor $x_a$, a positive example $x_p$ such that $c(x_a)=c(x_p)$, and a negative example $x_n$ such that $c(x_n)\neq c(x_a)$ -- the loss is computed for each triplet as

+where $\alpha$ $\in$ $R$ is a margin hyperparameter.
 The Triplet Loss encourages examples from the same class to be close together and encourages examples from different classes to be far apart.
 In Figure \ref{fig:constraints}, ``No constraints'' shows a hypothetical embedding space from such an approach: Colors represent different one-shot classes (e.g., face identities), and shapes represent auxiliary labels.
 There is no explicit incentive for the embedding function to organize the auxiliary labels in any systematic way.